Codex-Ex-Machina/Forbidden-Valley/README.md

 # Forbidden-Valley
-Have you ever wanted to take unlimited loan, without social credit?
+Have you ever wanted to take out an unlimited loan without a social credit check?
 If so, this is the game for you!